MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol4-getprocessortypenameswide.md

 ### -param AbbrevNameBufferSize [in]

 Specifies the size, in characters, of the buffer that <i>AbbrevNameBuffer</i> specifies.
+This size includes the space for the '\0' terminating character.

 ### -param AbbrevNameSize [out, optional]

 Receives the size in characters of the abbreviated name of the processor type.
+This size includes the space for the '\0' terminating character.
 If <i>AbbrevNameSize</i> is <b>NULL</b>, this information is not returned.

 ## -returns